leiDnedyA/svelte-blog/static/about/about.md

 - _May - Sep 2023_ | Summer Computer Science Research Assistant @ **[UMass Boston](https://cs.umb.edu/)**
 - _Feb - May 2023_ | TA for Intro to Computer Science @ **[UMass Boston](https://cs.umb.edu/)**

-### Stuff I Like to Use
+## Stuff I Like to Use
 - 🐍 **Python** - My go-to for any experiments or proof-of-concept app ideas
 - 📜 **TypeScript/JavaScript** - For anything on the web
 	- I've had a lot of work experience with **Next.js**, **React**, and **Angular**
     - For side projects (including this portfolio), I like to use **Svelte**!
-	- Fun fact, I started learning JavaScript when I was 11 in 2015!
+	- Fun fact, JavaScript was the first language I learned!
 - ☕ **Java** - Very nice for building robust backends and APIs
 - ⚙️ **C & C++** - For low level stuff, **CUDA** programming, and Arduino projects
 - 🐧 **Linux** (Ubuntu) - I seriously love Linux ❤️